Hot Fuss: Release and reception

 Hot Fuss received generally positive reviews from critics.
 On Metacritic, the album has a weighted average score of 66 out of 100 based on 20 reviews, indicating "generally favorable reviews".

 Hot Fuss was released on June 7, 2004, in the United Kingdom and on June 15, 2004, in the United States.
 In 2005, it was reissued as a box of eleven seven-inch vinyl discs, with an album track on each A-side and non-album tracks on the B-sides.
 The album reached number seven on the US Billboard 200.
 It was certified triple platinum by the Recording Industry Association of America (RIAA) on December 1, 2005, and as of January 2017, it had sold 3.75 million copies in the United States.

 Hot Fuss topped the UK Albums Chart for two consecutive weeks in January 2005.
-It was the 26th best-selling album of the 2000s decade in the United Kingdom, and is listed among the top 40 longest-charting albums in the history of the UK Albums Chart, with 254 weeks.
-On July 22, 2013, the British Phonographic Industry (BPI) certified the album seven-times platinum; by August 2020, it had sold 2,335,495 copies in the UK.
+It was the 26th bestselling album of the 2000s decade in the United Kingdom, and is listed among the top 40 longest-charting albums in the history of the UK Albums Chart, with 254 weeks.
+On July 22, 2013, the British Phonographic Industry (BPI) certified the album septuple platinum; by August 2020, it had sold 2,335,495 copies in the UK.
 In 2022 the album was named as the 20th most successful debut album in UK chart history.
 The album has also been certified platinum or multi-platinum in Australia, Canada, Ireland, and New Zealand.
-Hot Fuss had sold over than seven million copies worldwide as of December 2012.
+Hot Fuss had sold over seven million copies worldwide as of December 2012.

 Rolling Stone ranked Hot Fuss 43rd on its list of the "100 Best Albums of the Decade", and it was, at one point, listed among the 1001 Albums You Must Hear Before You Die.
 Gigwise readers voted it the number-one "Best Debut Album of All Time" in 2013.
 Rolling Stone ranked Hot Fuss the 33rd of its list of "The 100 Greatest Debut Albums of All Time".

-The album has inspired numerous cover recordings, including Meg Washington's 2022 cover album of the same name.